x10ngyx/Compiler/README.md

 2. Now, there will be a `test.scm` under the root.
 Load this into Chez Scheme, and type
     - `(test-all)` to run all of the valid tests,
     - `(test-one 'program)` to run an individual test with program `'program`.

+## Other advice

+Since updating README oftentimes looks a little bit weird, I will update requirements and suggestions in `docs/notice.md`.

+Please get the latest version of `notice.md` by `git pull` command whenever you want to coding or doing something else about the project.